smapiot/piral/docs/concepts/I01-architecture.md

 ## Initial Loading

 The initial loading of a Piral instance is a multi-stage process.
-Essentially, compared to a standard React / JavaScript app we inserted the middle three boxes, which render the Piral instance triggering the pilet loading and their eventual integration.
+Essentially, compared to a standard React/JavaScript app we inserted the middle three boxes, which render the Piral instance triggering the pilet loading and their eventual integration.

 ![Loading a Piral instance](../diagrams/loading.svg)

 Note that while pilets can be loaded from cache as well, we usually require at least one communication with a server to ensure that the cached pilets are the ones that should be loaded for the user.
-Updates on the pilets, different feature flags and other factors may influence this decision.
+Updates on the pilets, different feature flags, and other factors may influence this decision.

 ## State Management